 In the course of my doctoral study, I focused my training on marriage and family relationships and wrote my dissertation on the topic of LDS women and sexual agency.

 My post-doctorate training is in systems theory, differentiation theory, and sex therapy.
-I have sixteen years of clinical experience.
+I have seventeen years of clinical and coaching experience.

 Education & Training

 Ph.D. in Counseling Psychology, Boston College.
 Included year-long supervised internships at Stoney Brook Counseling Center, Massachusetts General Hospital’s Boston Evening Medical Center, and the University of Maine College Counseling Center.

 Master’s Degree in Counseling Psychology, Boston College.
 Included a supervised practicum, completed at Wheaton College Guidance Services in Norton, Massachusetts.

 Do you long to feel more loved and appreciated by your partner?
 Are you tired of unproductive fights?
 Is the friction causing the two of you to drift apart?
 People often respond to relationship stress in ways that are instinctive and self-protective, but ultimately undermine intimacy and openness in their relationships.

 Whether you are suffering from long-standing distrust, chronic sexual dissatisfaction, fighting about money, kids, or religious differences, you can receive direct input from Dr. Finlayson-Fife on what is happening in your marriage and what your role is in those self-defeating or destructive patterns.
 By seeing and understanding your own contributions to your marital unhappiness, you can change how you react, and effectively change the patterns that are keeping you and your partner from a joyful, honest, and resilient relationship.
 Dr. Finlayson-Fife uses a differentiation-based approach in helping you see your role in frustrating dynamics.
 In your work with her, you will learn to:

 identify the unproductive, if not destructive, behaviors that undermine your relational peace.